-In addition to grantmaking, St. David's Foundation (SDF) manages three internally operated programs designed to address community needs.
+In addition to grantmaking, SDF manages three internally operated programs designed to address community needs.
 These include the St. David's Dental Program, which utilizes nine mobile clinics to provide free dental care to primarily low-income children in Central Texas.
 Over \$8 M in resources and staff were dedicated to this important program.
 SDF also manages a scholarship program designed to encourage high school students to enter a medical field and a volunteer program designed to connect younger generations with programs that support older adults.